 According to the legend of Hartalika Teej

 , the friend of Goddess Parvati took her to the thick forest so that her father can't marry her to Lord Vishnu against her wish.
 The morning time is considered good to perform Hartalika Puja.
 If morning Puja is not possible due to some reason then Pradosh time is also considered good to perform Shiva-Parvati Puja.
 Teej Puja should be done after taking early bath and getting dressed up with fine clothes.
-Sand made Lord Shiva and Goddess Parvati should be worshipped and legend of Hartalika should be narrated during the Puja.
+Sand made Lord Shiva and Goddess Parvati should be worshipped and the legend of Hartalika should be narrated during the Puja.

 Although the rituals of Hartalika Teej are almost same as other Teej Vrat, there are, however, some differences, these are as follows;

 - Women observe this Teej Vrat on the day of Hartalika Teej.